SBULeeLab/NodeFz/README.md

 If there's a bug in function *B* but your test suite never calls this function, obviously Node.fz won't help you.

 ## Contributing

+The initial prototype of Node.fz was implemented by [James (Jamie) Davis](https://github.com/davisjam).

 Please reach out to me to discuss any pull requests you'd like to submit.
 The most needed change is porting it up to a more recent version of Node.js (libuv).